Tetralogy of Fallot

 Download Printable Version

-Tetralogy of Fallot (ToF) is a complex heart defect.
-If you have ToF, you are born with four different heart problems:
+Tetralogy of Fallot (ToF) is a congenital heart condition made up of four heart defects:

-- A hole in the wall between your heart’s main pumping chambers (ventricular septal defect or VSD)
+• A hole in the wall between your heart’s two ventricles or the pumping chamber.
+This is called a ventricular septal defect or VSD.

 LEGEND